-A detailed 40 page Marine Installation Manual covering gasoline and diesel, engines and generators, is available from your WESTERBEKE dealer.
+A detailed Marine Installation Manual covering gasoline and diesel, engines and generators, is supplied with each unit.
+A pdf is available to download from our website at www.westerbeke.com.

-AVAILABLE FROM YOUR WESTERBEKE DEALER
+AVAILABLE FROM YOUR WESTERBEKE DEALER SIPHON-BREAK WITH STAINLESS LOOP